-Note: There is a bar next to Club 69, called Santino Bar.
 Whilst not a gay bar, this is more of a local hangout attracting a very mixed crowd.
-When Club 69 closes, most people will head next door.
+When Club Playa 69 closes, most people will head next door.
 Drinks here are quite reasonably priced, and the music tends to be very mixed.

-This bar is not in the centre, and is located a little further downtown.
-Located on Calle 1 Sur, between 40th and 45th Avenue, you would probably need to take a taxi.
+This was a gay bar in Playa Del Carmen located a little further downtown on Calle 1 Sur, between 40th and 45th Avenue.

-This is more of a ‘gay stripper / dive bar’ rather than somewhere to go and enjoy the music and dance.
+This was more of a ‘gay stripper / dive bar’ rather than somewhere to go and enjoy the music and dance.

-There is a cover charge of 50MXN from 11pm onwards, but being located out of the centre, the drinks are a lot more reasonably priced.
+Again, the crowd was mainly locals who visit to hang out, meet friends and enjoy the show which had a cover charge of 50MXN from 11pm onwards, but being located out of the centre, the drinks were a lot more reasonably priced.

-Strippers here do put on a FULL show (if you get my meaning), and also offer private lap dances.
+Strippers here did put on a FULL show (if you get my meaning), and also offer private lap dances.

 Reina Roja Hotel

-Whilst this is a hotel rather a bar, this hotel is popular with LGBT tourists and is renowned for being ‘gay-friendly’.
+Whilst this is a hotel rather a bar, this hotel (with its cheeky marketing) is popular with LGBTQ tourists and is renowned for being ‘gay-friendly’.

-The night would include DJs, performances and some great drinks offers.
-Whilst this night seems to have temporarily stopped as of December 2018, the rooftop bar itself still remains popular with both locals and hotel guests, as a place to hang out, dance or just talk.
+Gay parties used to be a weekly occurence with their ‘Apecar Gay Party’ on Friday nights which included DJs, performances and some great drinks offers.
+Whilst this night seems to have temporarily stopped, the rooftop bar itself still remains popular with both locals and hotel guests, as a place to hang out, dance or just talk.

-Keep an eye on their Facebook events page for any upcoming parties.
+Keep an eye on their Facebook/Instagram events page for any upcoming parties.
 Reina Roja Hotel is located just off 5th Avenue on 20th Street.